Sainterman/HeightMatcher/readme.md

 ## Dependencies
 The script uses the package 'uri' and 'net/http' to create HTTP request to https://mach-eight.uc.r.appspot.com/, It also uses 'JSON' package to load JSON into ruby hashes

+## How to use:

+On your bash terminal, run the following command

+$ ruby height.rb

+This will prompt the user for an integer value, and will display the results line by line, if no players match the given height the program returns "No matches found"

+To run the tests, run the following command on your terminal

+$ ruby test_heightmatcher.rb